jufis/docker-rest-server/README.md

 > tag + "_" + branch + "_" + shortRevision + "_" + commitsCount

 #Requirements
-You need to have docker install on your linux for this to run (https://docs.docker.com/installation/fedora/)
+You need to have docker installed on your linux for this to run (https://docs.docker.com/installation/fedora/)

 Quick setup